 Information about Justice Court Cases

 An Eviction Case is a lawsuit brought to recover possession of real property, usually by a landlord against a tenant.
-A claim for rent may be joined with an Eviction Case if the amount of rent due and unpaid is not more than $10,000, including attorney fees, if any, but excluding statutory interest and costs.
+A claim for rent may be joined with an Eviction Case if the amount of rent due and unpaid is not more than $20,000 (or $10,000 if the case was filed prior to September 1, 2020), including attorney fees, if any, but excluding statutory interest and costs.
 The Texas Property Code, Chapters 24, 91, 92, 93, and 94, govern the relationship between landlord and tenant, tenancies, and eviction proceedings.

 Eviction Cases are governed by Rules 500 – 507, and Rules 510.1 0 510.13, Texas Rules of Practice in Justice Courts.